-The Financial Aid Award Letter is posted to the secure MSUM website and accessed with the student’s Dragon ID and PIN.
+The Financial Aid Award Letter is posted to the secure MSUM website and accessed with the student’s Dragon/STAR ID and PIN.
 An e-mail is sent to the student’s “mnstate.edu” e-mail address when the award letter is ready.

 One Direct Loan Master Promissory Note is completed and is valid for up to 10 years.
 The electronic version (eMPN) is completed online at www.studentloans.gov using the FAFSA PIN.
 A paper MPN will be provided to those unable to use the electronic process.